7 Early Signs of Bowel Cancer You Shouldn't Ignore

 4. Abdominal pain

-If you suffer from bowel cancer then you may experience decreased appetite and the nutritional deficiencies it leads to.
+If you suffer from bowel cancer then you may experience weight loss due to decreased appetite and the nutritional deficiencies it leads to.

 7. Excess Gas